Somerset Cricket Museum: Building

 official.
 The local stone rubble has been repaired with red brick and has a tie-beam roof covered with tiles.
 The door and window openings are made of Bishops Lydeard stone.
 The exact dates of the building are disputed, but is argued to be from the late 15th or early 16th century, and replacing an earlier 13th or 14th-century building on the site, but incorporating some of the earlier building.
 It was a Scheduled Ancient Monument until 1999 when it was descheduled.
 The building was once used as a chapel by Frenchmen, possibly prisoners during the French Revolutionary Wars or Napoleonic Wars.

 History

 The Old Priory Barn was purchased by the Somerset CCC Supporters Club when it became available in 1979, as the cricket club was unable to afford it at the time.
 Over the next ten years the building was restored, and in April 1989 the museum was officially opened to the public.
+The museum is now own and managed by the Trustees of the Somerset Cricket Museum.
+The Museum is located within the Willow Yard with cricket bat makers Millichamp and Hall leasing workshop space from the museum.